jacob271/AIDAR-ui/README.md

 Install the requirements using `pip install -r requirements.txt`.

 In order two use the damage assessment, make sure to start the fastAPI server first.
-You can instructions on how to do so in [this repository](https://github.com/jacob271/AIDAR-Destruction-Detection).
+You can find instructions on how to do so in [this repository](https://github.com/jacob271/AIDAR-Destruction-Detection).

 If you want to try out the recommendations, please provide a openAI API key by setting the corresponding environment variable with
 - Linux: `export OPENAI_API_KEY="YOUR_KEY"`